-Niacinamide can also be taken in oral supplements to treat acne, as it reduces the inflammation associated with existing blemishes while also helping to prevent future breakouts.
+Niacinamide can be taken in oral supplements to treat acne, as it reduces the inflammation associated with existing blemishes while also helping to prevent future breakouts.
 As a cell-communicating ingredient, it helps to stimulate microcirculation in the skin, improving skin tone and elasticity for a resurfacing effect.
 It is also a brilliant anti-aging ingredient since it is capable of increasing levels of fatty acids in the skin.

-Sun Protection Factor, or SPF, protects your skin against harmful UVA and UVB rays.
-Since sun damage can occur even in short periods of sun exposure, it’s a great idea to apply it every morning.
-It will become second nature before you know it.
-And if you happen to be using a retinol booster, using a daily SPF is imperative.
-The retinoid effect that enhances cell turnover makes your skin more prone to UV radiation.
-It is especially important to know that the retinoid effect lasts for days after application, so it's best to make sure to protect daily and not just the day you've used retinol.
-So, if you're planning on spending some quality time outdoors, work in moisturizer and sun specific makeup with SPF for added protection.
+Some skincare ingredients make your skin more sensitive to the sun, making SPF protection even more important.
+For example, if you happen to be using a natural retinol serum, using a daily SPF is imperative.
+Retinol enhances cell turnover, which makes your skin more prone to UV radiation.
+The retinoid effect lasts for days after application, so it's best to protect your skin daily and not just the day you've used retinol.
+Additionally, if you're planning on spending some quality time outdoors, work in moisturizer and sun-specific makeup with SPF for added protection.

 Ferulic Acid can be found in several foods and beverages, including coffee, oranges and apples.
 This acid is a plant-based antioxidant that enhances properties of other vitamins for sun damage protection and overall healthy skin.
 When you combine ferulic acid with a retinol, you create a unique delivery system that makes retinol even more effective.
 And while the retinol is working on firming the skin and adding radiance & luminosity, ferulic acid allows the retinol to absorb deeper into the skin, while promoting collagen production.

-Adding these three vitamins into your skincare routine will prevent collagen breakdown.
 Vitamin A helps to smooth lines and wrinkles, while increasing moisture and elasticity.
 Vitamin C minimizes imperfections in the skin, including uneven skin tone, hyperpigmentation, and the appearance of acne scars.
 Vitamin E defends against and disables free radicals made by the body.
-Note that vitamin C and vitamin E are both important to apply topically everyday in your cocktail.
-Not only are they synergistic, but Vitamin C is water-soluble, while vitamin E is lipid-soluble.
-Together, they penetrate into the different phases of the skin and neutralize free radicals in their path.
+Adding these three vitamins into your skincare routine will prevent collagen breakdown.

-If you're using a retinol/retinoid, moisturizing is a must.
+If you're using a retinol/retinoid in your daily skincare routine, moisturizing is a must.
 Retinoids can be inherently irritating to the skin, and moisturizers help to calm and hydrate the skin to combat that effect.
 Similarly, if you're working with salicylic or glycolic acid, they need to be coupled with some sort of moisturizer to combat the drying effects that they can have on the skin.